-In March 1689, James II landed in Ireland and began raising an army to take back the British throne from his son-in-law William III.
+In March 1689, the newly deposed James II landed in Ireland and began raising an army to take back the British throne from his son-in-law, William III.
 With a coastline on the Irish Sea, the county of Cheshire was particularly vulnerable.
-And so, in that same month, Henry Howard, 7th Duke of Norfolk, founded a regiment on the Roodee racecourse in Chester.
+And so, in that same month, Henry Howard, 7th Duke of Norfolk, formed a regiment on the Roodee racecourse in Chester.

-On the outbreak of the War of the Spanish Succession (1701-13), it was sent to Jamaica, remaining there for 12 years.
-Following home service, it then spent 22 years on Minorca from 1726.
-During its time there, it also sent detachments to the Battle of Dettingen (1743).
+On the outbreak of the War of the Spanish Succession (1702-13), it was sent to Jamaica, where it remained for 12 years.
+Following a period of home service, it then spent 22 years on the island of Menorca from 1726.
+During its time there, it also sent detachments to the Battle of Dettingen (1743) during the War of the Austrian Succession (1740-48).

-In 1749, the regiment as a whole moved back to Ireland.
-Two years later, it became the 22nd Regiment of Foot.
+In 1749, the regiment moved back to Ireland.
+Two years later, it was named the 22nd Regiment of Foot.

 Under its new name, it helped take Louisbourg in Canada in 1758 during the Seven Years War (1756-63).
 Its grenadiers also joined General Wolfe's force at Quebec in 1759.
 Soon afterwards, the regiment helped capture Martinique and Havana in 1762.